Policy Program

 From the Innovator’s Workbench: Anna Eshoo

-US Representative Anna Eshoo, whose district includes Stanford, stressed the importance of policy and regulation for healthcare innovation in a conversation with Kavita Patel of the Stanford Byers Center for Biodesign.
+US Representative Anna Eshoo, whose district includes Stanford, stressed the importance of policy and regulation for healthcare innovation in a conversation with Kavita Patel of Stanford Biodesign.

 Watch the recording